ima2132/Work-Day-Scheduler/README.md

 This project is a simple calendar application that allows users to input events or appointments throughout work hours (9AM-5PM).
 The time blocks are color coded with gray displayed as the past, red as the present time, and green as future hours depending on the current time.

 This application is designed to run in a web browser and incorporates dynamically updated HTML and CSS powered by jQuery.

-## User Story
-As an employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively.

-## Acceptance Criteria
-* GIVEN I am using a daily planner to create a schedule
-* WHEN I open the planner
-* THEN the current day is displayed at the top of the calendar
-* WHEN I scroll down
-* THEN I am presented with time blocks for standard business hours
-* WHEN I view the time blocks for that day
-* THEN each time block is color-coded to indicate whether it is in the past, present, or future
-* WHEN I click into a time block
-* THEN I can enter an event
-* WHEN I click the save button for that time block
-* THEN the text for that event is saved in local storage
-* WHEN I refresh the page
-* THEN the saved events persist

 ## Installation
 N/A